 So how long is too long for an Infographic?
 Simple – any length that runs contrary to those two important points.

-When you sit down to make Infographics with a tool like Visme (which I founded), remember that the collective time of your audience is valuable.
+When you sit down to make Infographics using an infographic maker tool like Visme (which I founded), remember that the collective time of your audience is valuable.
 Think about the promise you’re making with your content in the first place.
 The story you want to tell, the question you want to answer, the problem you want to solve.

 Your Infographic needs to live up to that promise but do so as fast as it possibly can.
 If that’s an Infographic that takes about one minute to digest, that’s perfectly fine.
 If it takes ten minutes, that’s probably fine too.
 If it takes longer than that, it’s probably a sign that you’re straying away from your original promise – which is exactly where length starts to become a factor.